 - Seasoning: salt, black pepper and Italian seasoning.
 We also use chili flakes for topping.

-- Serve with mashed potatoes, crispy baked potatoes, orzo, rice or some crusty bread and a simple side salad.
+- Serve with mashed potatoes, crispy baked potatoes, orzo, rice or some crusty bread and a leafy side salad.
 Just keep it simple and let the salmon really shine.

 - If you are eating low-carb, you can try this salmon with roasted zucchini, cauliflower rice or broccoli.